Asthma and Homeopathy

 Rapid walking also improves the condition

-Helpful in treatment of childhood asthma,
+Helpful in childhood asthma,

 particularly where asthma and eczema are combined.
 The shortness of

 breath that is better when the child kneels on the bed curled up with the

 chest touching the knees (knee-chest position).
 Wet weather makes the